Dentures are removable appliances that can replace missing teeth and help restore your smile.

 Even if you wear full dentures, you still have to practice good dental hygiene.
 Brush your gums, tongue and roof of your mouth every morning with a soft-bristled brush before you insert your dentures to stimulate circulation in your tissues and help remove plaque.

-Like your teeth, your dentures should be brushed daily to remove food particles and plaque.
+Like your teeth, your dentures should be cleaned daily to remove food particles and plaque.
 Brushing also can help keep the teeth from staining.

 - Rinse your dentures before brushing to remove any loose food or debris.